flavioialongo/todoApp/README.md

 ## What does the app do?
-Just a simple To-do app.
+Just a simple and ugly To-do app.

 ## What technologies did I use?
 I just wanted to learn a bit more about JavaScript, React in particular.